StrategyMedFor

 In order to protect biodiversity and promote education for sustainability, it is essential to know and value the resources already present in the territory.
 Through a careful mapping of the actors and initiatives active in Milan's Municipality 3 we want to create a shared archive of available resources, which will become the basis for collaborative territorial initiatives.
 The process is being carried out in close collaboration with the Municipality of Milan and the thematic Working Tables in which Oikos is an active participant (Biodiversity Table of the Municipality of Milan and Environment and Green Table of Municipality 3).
 The various local actors will thus be able to actively participate in participatory planning workshops promoted by the project to implement environmental care actions.
 The aim is to build a solid and cohesive network of actors committed to the environmental sustainability of their area.

-Green Team is realised thanks to the support of the Fondazione di Comunità Milano Città, Sud Ovest, Sud Est and Adda Martesana and in collaboration with the University of Insubria, the Lambro Lucente Observatory and Municipality 3.
-The associations active in the area, such as Il Vespaio, WAU - We Are Urban Milano, Vivi Lambrate, MIA - Milano Informata e Attiva and GuardaMI, have also joined in.
+The associations active in the area, such as Il Vespaio, WAU - We Are Urban Milano, Vivi Lambrate, MIA - Milano Informata e Attiva and GuardaMI, have joined in the project.

 We imagine an agricultural system capable of responding to the challenges posed by the ongoing environmental crisis, and a territory that can support biodiversity.
 How?
 Through the valorization of natural resources, employability in agriculture, and the promotion of social